Factbox - When will UK data show economic impact of Brexit vote?

 July 29 - GfK Consumer Confidence Index (July) July 29 - BoE mortgage approvals (June)

-Aug 1 - Markit Manufacturing PMI (July) Aug 2 - Markit Construction PMI (July) Aug 3 - Markit Services PMI (July) Aug 4 - BoE policy decision and quarterly forecasts (Aug) Aug 4 - New car registrations from SMMT (July) Aug 17 - ONS unemployment benefit claims (July) Aug 16 - ONS consumer price inflation (July) Aug 18 - ONS retail sales (July) Aug 25 - SMMT car production data (July) Aug 30 - BoE mortgage approvals (July) Sept 6 - New car registrations from SMMT (August) Sept 7 - ONS industrial output (July) Sept 9 - ONS trade data (July) Sept 9 - ONS construction output (July) Sept 14 - ONS unemployment rate and wage data (July) Oct 27 - Preliminary gross domestic product (Q2)
+Aug 1 - Markit Manufacturing PMI (July) Aug 2 - Markit Construction PMI (July) Aug 3 - Markit Services PMI (July) Aug 4 - BoE policy decision and quarterly forecasts (Aug) Aug 4 - New car registrations from SMMT (July) Aug 17 - ONS unemployment benefit claims (July) Aug 16 - ONS consumer price inflation (July) Aug 18 - ONS retail sales (July) Aug 30 - BoE mortgage approvals (July) Sept 6 - New car registrations from SMMT (August) Sept 7 - ONS industrial output (July) Sept 9 - ONS trade data (July) Sept 9 - ONS construction output (July) Sept 14 - ONS unemployment rate and wage data (July) Oct 27 - Preliminary gross domestic product (Q2)